antoinemartin/PowerShell-Wsl-Alpine/README.md

 ## What it does

-This module provides a cmd called `Install-WslAlpine` that will install a lightweight Windows Subsystem for Linux (WSL) distribution based on Alpine Linux.
+This module provides a cmdlet called `Install-WslAlpine` that will install a lightweight Windows Subsystem for Linux (WSL) distribution based on Alpine Linux.